Swathi-Andem/cloud-4/source/_integrations/romy.markdown

 ## Integration entities

-The Romy will add the following sensors.
+The ROMY will add the following sensors.

 Sensors: